 Additionally, sanitization goes a long way towards being more environmentally friendly.
 When you can drink from your fresh water tank, there’s less need to purchase bottled water, which creates a lot of excess trash.
 Avoiding bottled water can also save you quite a bit of money.

-Make sanitizing your RV water tank a regular part of your routine – at least twice a year – and you’ll reap the rewards in your health and comfort.
+Make cleaning your RV water tank a regular part of your routine – at least twice a year – and you’ll reap the rewards in your health and comfort.

 Your black tank requires regular cleaning too.
 However, you don’t want to use bleach for this task.
 Read What RV Toilet Chemicals Should You Use? to learn more.